sidney-eliot/3d-artists-handbook/content/texture/uv-unwrapping.md

 enableToc: true
 ---
 ## Overview
-UV Unwrapping is best in Blender, by far.
-When UV unwrapping, it's a good practice to use UV checker maps to better see distortions.
-Make sure that every part of the model that shares the same atlas texture map has the same UV checker map size.
-My favorite collection of UV Checker Maps is [here](https://polycount.com/discussion/186513/free-checker-pattern-texture).
+UV unwrapping is best in Blender, by far.
+When UV unwrapping, it's good practice to use UV checker maps as well as heat maps, to better see distortions.
+Make sure that every part of the model, that shares the same atlas texture map, has the same UV checker map size.
+My favorite collection of UV checker maps can be found [here](https://polycount.com/discussion/186513/free-checker-pattern-texture).

 ## Placing Seams
->[!tip] Helpful stuff for placing seams
+>[!tip] Helpful knowledge for placing seams
 >
 >- Seams can be selected in select menu (Shift + G or Select > Select Similar > Seam)
 >- Seams can be placed at edges that surpass an angle threshold (Select > Select Sharp Edges or Shift + G)